Calvindd2f/Automation_help/README.md

 `Starting with Sample - ability to create / delete / modify users in Exchange Online , AzAD , Graph /// MS365. `

+This plays on assumption that you already know how to register and approve an app in AAD.

 # 1. PERMISSIONS